 The scholarship recipient will be responsible for federal taxes on the scholarship amount.

-Applications must be submitted by end of the day Sunday March 1, 2020.
+Applications must be submitted by end of business Friday March 5, 2021.